-Once you are done with this, you can select the Apps menu from the main menu, choose your platform, and download the installer.
-Remember that now you can use up to 10 devices with one single subscription, so you may want to download all the clients you may need in one go.
+Once you are done with this, you can select the “Apps” from the main menu, choose your platform, and download the installer.
+Remember that now you can use up to 10 devices with one single subscription, so you may want to download all the clients you will need in one go.

 How to use IPVanish

 Having tried some of the IPVanish apps, we must admit that IPVanish has done a good job at revamping their application.
-The older version had some issues of being clunky in certain menu screens and not even working properly.
-But that is the past; buried deep in the virtual cemetery of binary codes.
+The older version had some design issues (certain menu screens were clunky or not even properly functional).
+That, however, is the past – buried deep in the virtual cemetery of binary code.

-The new IPVanish interface actually looks quite clear and informative with a simple but nice design.
-When you launch the program, first, you need to login to your IPVanish account using your credentials.
+The new IPVanish interface actually looks quite clear and informative and has a simple but nice design.
+When you launch the program, first you need to use your credentials to log in to your IPVanish account.

 At the top of the application window, you will find the Quick Connect section.
 From two drop-down boxes, you can quickly choose a VPN protocol and a server to connect to.
 Now, click the Connect button and wait for a few seconds to be securely hidden from the prying eyes of governments, ISPs, and hackers.
 On average, it may take around 10 seconds to connect to a server, which is quite good.

-On the left, you will see the main menu starting with the Dashboard, which is also the active menu after your login.
-This screen displays a map with your chosen fake location and IP address, but also offers Diagnostics for troubleshooting and Settings as tabs at the top of this screen.
+On the left, you will see the main menu, starting with the Dashboard, which is also the active menu after you log in.
+This screen displays a map with your chosen fake location and IP address, but also offers “Diagnostics” for troubleshooting and “Settings” as tabs at the top of this screen.

-If this is not how you want to make your choice, you can click the second tab labeled List.
-Here you can filter the long list of servers (cities and countries) by typing your preferred location or by selecting one from the list.
-The third tab, Map, lets you choose by physical location on a world map.
+If this is not how you want to make your choice, you can click the second tab labeled “List”.
+Here you can filter the long list of servers (cities and countries) by typing your preferred location or you can simply select one from the list.
+The third tab, the Map, lets you choose a location on the world map.

-The next main menu item below is Account.
-On this screen, you can log in to your IPVanish user control panel on the website and modify settings, such as your password.
+The next main menu item is “Account”.
+On this screen, you can log in to your IPVanish user control panel on the website and modify certain settings, such as your password.

-Finally, you have an opportunity to access the support center by choosing the last menu, Support, on the left.
-You will find the FAQ on this screen and you can also contact the support team via email or live chat.
+Finally, you have the opportunity to access the support center by choosing the last menu, “Support”, on the left.
+You will find the FAQ on this screen and it will also allow you to contact the support team via email or live chat.

 All in all, our tests for this IPVanish review find a clear-cut, informative, and easy to use interface even for less tech-savvy users.
-The IPVanish application is certainly a strong point of this VPN service provider, we must admit.
+The IPVanish application is certainly a strong point of this VPN service provider.

 IPVanish for Netflix

-There are a lot of TV channels and services like Netflix, which are restricted in their catalogs depending on your geolocation.
+Many TV channels and streaming services like Netflix or HBO are restricted based on location.
 So, if you:

 - are a traveling businessman,

-- do freelance jobs away from your home country or your clients’ country,
+- are doing freelance jobs away from your home country or your clients’ country,

 - want to have access to unlimited US/UK TV shows,

-- simply live in a country like China or North Korea where internet traffic is closely surveilled and controlled,
+- simply live in a country like China, where internet traffic is closely surveilled and controlled,

 you can use a premium VPN application to circumvent such geolocation-related restrictions and securely watch your favorite TV shows or access otherwise geo-blocked websites.